 Tip 2: Make yourself known on various forums by posting your CV

 The more visibility you are on the Internet, the more likely you will get noticed.
 Try out the forums such as:

 You should also try forums from your own country, for example here are a few sites that are really useful for the French Community in Korea:

 Take part in discussions and ask questions as you talk about your journey.
 Ideally, participate in meetings and activities if you are already in Korea.

 Tip 4: be active on professional networks

-Update your CVs on professional networks, especially if you have a higher degrees and a few years of experience already.
+Update your CVs on professional networks, especially if you have a higher degree and a few years of experience already.
 Collect the business contacts that interest you and send them a short note to show your interest.
-Note that your chances of finding a job are much higher when your search in the same industry:
+Note that your chances of finding a job are much higher when you search in the same industry:

 Did you go through a travel agency to go to Korea?
-Why not contact them.
+Why not contact them?
 Do you order your Korean products in an online store?
 Do not hesitate to contact this company which may be looking to strengthen their teams!
-And the same goes with any services / sites you use that have some connection to Korea.
-Even Netflix, Google, Facebook have a Korean branch.
+And the same goes for any services/sites you use that have some connection to Korea.
+Even Netflix, Google, and Facebook have a Korean branch.
 Think about it!